ambroiseodt/itl/apps/memory/README.md

 You will be asked whether to format the database as a SQLlite database.
 Answer "Yes" is you want to do it.
 The dependency strength is controlled by a coefficient ALPHA in defined in `apps/memory/dataset/dependent_data/generate.py`.

-Then, to train a grid of models and evaluate them on the dependent data (see `apps/memory/compressibility`), you can use
+Then, to train a grid of models and evaluate them on the dependent database (see `apps/memory/compressibility`), you can use
 ```bash
 bash apps/memory/scripts/compressibility.sh
 ```